Careers at Vera Institute of Justice

 • Generous paid time off, including sabbaticals and up to twelve weeks of Paid Family and Medical Leave for employees with at least six months of employment

-• Wellness initiatives, including on-site mindfulness meditation sessions; flexible time and remote work schedules; an employee assistance program; and a gym reimbursement program
+• Wellness initiatives, including on-site mindfulness meditation sessions; flexible time and work schedules; an employee assistance program; and a gym reimbursement program

 • Learn more about Vera's employee benefits here: Vera Institute of Justice Employee Benefits Guide